 Journalism

-Glasgow Clyde College offers a wide range of courses in journalism – from short evening courses to HND and professional qualifications.
+Glasgow Clyde College offers a wide range of courses in journalism – from Level 5 to HND and professional qualifications.

-Former Glasgow Clyde students are now working at national media organisations such as STV, Media Scotland, and The Scotsman, as well as for local media such as the Greenock Telegraph, the Dundee Evening Telegraph and The Oban Times.
+Former Glasgow Clyde students are now working at national media organisations such as BBC Scotland, STV, the Glasgow Times, the National, Daily Record, as well as for local media such as the Greenock Telegraph, the Dundee Evening Telegraph and The Oban Times.
 Our HND students also have the option to carry out further study at university, with most choosing either Glasgow Caledonian University or the University of the West of Scotland.

-We work closely with a number of industry partners, including Media Scotland, News UK and Bauer Media.
-Our students have the opportunity to undertake work experience at these and a wide range of other employers.
+We work closely with a number of industry partners, including BBC Scotland.
+Our students have the opportunity to undertake work experience here and with a wide range of other employers.
 We also work closely with working journalists and editors to deliver guest lectures, workshops and site visits.

 Have a look at our courses to see where you could start your career in journalism.